-The language of the CAT itself, along with the ILC report, clearly supports a conclusion that the obligation to prosecute or extradite is not so flexible as to allow substitutions for either prosecution for torture, or extradition to a country willing to prosecute for torture.
-Article 5(2) of the CAT uses the language of establishing jurisdiction over "such offences," referring back to the offense of torture.
-The ILC report reiterates that this
+The language of the CAT itself, along with the ILC report, clearly supports a conclusion that the obligation to prosecute or extradite is not so

-CAT, supra note 39, art.
-5, ¶ 2.
+Id. art.
+6, ¶¶ 2, 4.

 &lt;sup>43 Id. art.
 7, ¶ 1.

 Int'l Law Comm'n, supra note 4, at 157.
 This type of treaty obligation is a variation of what is referred to as "The Hague Formula" according to its origin in the 1970 Hague Convention for the Suppression of Unlawful Seizure of Aircraft.
 The original Hague Formula states, "[t]he Contracting State in the territory of which the alleged offender is found shall, if it does not extradite him, be obliged without exception whatsoever and whether or not the offence was committed in its territory, to submit the case to its competent authorities for the purpose of prosecution."
 Id. at 145 (citing The Convention for the Suppression of Unlawful Seizure of Aircraft art.
 7, Dec.
 16, 1970, 22 U.S.T.
 1641, 860 U.N.T.S.
 105).
 This formulation, as opposed to the formula in CAT, focuses on extradition, with prosecution as an option only if extradition is not requested.